BlueFish6543/dna-imaging/README.md

 * Matplotlib for plotting
 * PySide2 for the graphical user interface

+Note: PySide2 (aka Qt for Python) is the ofifcial Python wrapper for Qt.
+The GUI runs on Qt.

 The project has been tested on **Python 3** and may not work on Python 2.
 These packages can be installed e.g. using `pip3`.
 On Ubuntu: